dk14/crypto/chats/btc-audit/drama-context.md

 NO FREE LUNCH.

 P.S.
 Your cyber-wars are bunch of BS - I don't want to read it even.
+As well as TV-wars: "Don't be aggressive, Matt, we'll simulate war for you, so you could cope and don't harm people around you.
+We all worried about something, but we don't remember what.
+So, we'll do same thing we did in 40s.
+We just imitate it for everyone"

-USA (NIST) adopted and standardized commie definition of randomness (effectively in 50s or something), your fault, come out of the closet USA, u commies.
+USA (NIST) adopted and standardized commie definition of randomness (effectively in 50s or something), and forgot - that's your worry.
+Your fault, come out of the closet USA (and rest), u commies, literally.
 And then work on yourselves.
 That's real war.
 Not your show on TV.